 There are many wireless protocols that are given a number called 802.11

 |802.11g||2003||54 Mbit/s||2.4 GHz|

 |802.11n||2009||150/300 Mbit/s||2.4 GHz, 5 GHz|

 |802.11ac||2013||866.7 Mbit/s||5 GHz|

-There are also is two frequencies transmitted on, 2.4GHz and 5GHz.
+There is two frequencies WiFi signals are transmitted on, 2.4GHz and 5GHz.

-If you dont understand the protocols and frequencies than the simplest way to buy a extender is to buy a Dual Band AC unit.
+If you dont understand the protocols and frequencies the simplest way to buy an extender is to buy a Dual Band AC unit.

 Dual Band units transmit on both 2.4Ghz and 5Ghz frequencies which make them able to fit into most any network.